 - If the safety of a food or beverage is questionable, throw it out.
-Canned or bottled foods or beverages that are to be used should first have labels removed, clean and disinfect all outside surface are and re-label the contents.
+Canned or bottled foods or beverages should first have labels removed.
+All outside surfaces should then be disinfected, and the contents should be re-labeled.

-Flood conditions contribute to the growth and transmission of many kinds of fungi some of which can cause sickness.
-Cleanup workers are at increased risk of exposure to airborne fungi and their spores because they often handle moldy building materials, decaying vegetable matter, rotting waste material, and other fungus-contaminated debris.
+Flood conditions can contribute to the growth and transmission of many kinds of fungi, some of which can cause sickness.
+Cleanup workers are at an increased risk of exposure to airborne fungi and their spores because they often handle moldy building materials, decaying vegetable matter, rotting waste material and other fungus-contaminated debris.
 The fungal material is carried into the respiratory tract when airborne dust particles are inhaled.

-There are many different kinds of fungi, including mildew, molds, rusts, and yeasts.
-Most of these are harmless, but some can cause respiratory and other disorders when workers inhale or come into contact with fungi.
+There are many kinds of fungi, including mildew, molds, rusts and yeasts.
+Most of these are harmless, but some can cause respiratory issues and other disorders when workers inhale or come into contact with fungi.
 Inhalation is the route of exposure of most concern to flood cleanup workers.

-When buildings are exposed to water infiltration fungi will grow on any surface, which is a good nutrient.
-Good nutrients include a wide variety of common building materials like drywall ceiling tiles, wood and carpet.
-If clean up begins within 48 hours following water impact there is minimal risk from fungi exposure.
-After 48 hours mold growth will occur and proliferate as long as there is nutrients and wet conditions.
-In a flood situation this is especially a problem since we are often without power for an extended period of time.
+When buildings are exposed to water infiltration, fungi can grow on any surface, which is a good nutrient.
+Good nutrients include a wide variety of common building materials, like drywall ceiling tiles, wood and carpet.
+If cleanup begins within 48 hours following water impact, there is minimal risk from fungi exposure.
+After 48 hours, mold growth will occur and proliferate as long as there are nutrients and wet conditions.
+In a flood situation, this is especially a problem since we are often without power for an extended period.

-If there is extensive visible mold growth (greater than 1000 square feet of building material) consideration should be given to obtaining professional assistance.
-A mold specialist will design a clean up plan to address a buildings specific need.
-A mold remediation design will specify scope and methodology.
-A proper executed remediation will offer the following benefits:
+If there is extensive visible mold growth (greater than 1000 square feet of building material), consideration should be given to obtaining professional assistance.
+A mold specialist can design a cleanup plan to address a building's specific needs.
+A mold remediation design can specify the scope and methodology.
+A properly executed remediation can offer the following benefits:

 - Ensure mold does not return after building reconstruction.